SasikalaGV/Project-Iris-Data-Set/README.md

 In this project I have taken Iris Flower Data set to do the basic research for Data Analysis.

+## Dataset
+A dataset is an accumulation of data.
+Most usually a dataset compares to the contents of a single database table, or a single statistical data matrix, where each column of the table represents a specific variable, and each row relates to a given member of the data set in question.
+The dataset records esteems for every one of the variables, for example, height and weight of an object,for every individual from the data set.
+Each value is known as a datum.
+They can be analysed through queries based on different criteria, or dimensions.

 ## Fisher's Iris Data
 #
 The Iris flower data set or Fisher's Iris data set is a multivariate data set introduced by the British statistician and biologist Ronald Fisher in his 1936 paper "The use of multiple measurements in taxonomic problems" as an example of linear discriminant analysis.